-In March 2015 Checkpoint entered into a license agreement with Dana-Farber to develop a portfolio of fully human immuno-oncology targeted antibodies.
-Under the terms of the agreement, Checkpoint paid Dana-Farber an up-front licensing fee of \$1.0 million and on May 11, 2015, Checkpoint granted Dana-Farber 500,000 shares both of which have been included in research and development licenses acquired on the Unaudited Condensed Consolidated Statements of Operations.
-Also under the terms of the agreement, Checkpoint will pay development and sales-based milestone payments and royalties on net sales.
-The portfolio of antibodies licensed from Dana-Farber includes antibodies targeting Programmed-death Ligand 1 ("PD-L1"), glucocorticoid-induced TNFR-related protein ("GITR") and carbonic anhydrase 9 ("CAIX").
+In March 2015, Checkpoint entered into a license agreement with Dana-Farber to develop a portfolio of fully human immuno-oncology targeted antibodies.
+Under the terms of the agreement, Checkpoint paid Dana-Farber an up-front licensing fee of \$1.0 million and, on May 11, 2015, Checkpoint granted Dana-Farber 500,000 shares of its common stock, all of which has been included in research and development - licenses acquired on the unaudited condensed consolidated statements of operations.
+Under the terms of the license agreement, Checkpoint also will pay development and sales-based milestone payments and royalties on net sales.
+The portfolio of antibodies licensed from Dana-Farber includes antibodies targeting PD-L1, GITR and CAIX.
 Checkpoint plans to develop these novel immuno-oncology and checkpoint inhibitor antibodies on their own and in combination with each other, as data suggests that combinations of these targets can work synergistically together.
 Checkpoint expects clinical trials to start in the second half of 2016.